adam-p/markdown-here/README.md

 Install it, and then…

 1. In Chrome or Firefox, log into your Gmail, Hotmail, or Yahoo account and start a new email.
 In Thunderbird, start a new message.
-   * In Chrome, if you were already logged into your webmail, you'll need to reload the page.
-(Firefox and Thunderbird require you to restart the application.)
 2. Make sure you're using the rich editor.
    * In Gmail, click the "Rich formatting" link, if it's visible.
    * In Thunderbird, make sure "Compose messages in HTML format" is enabled in your "Account Settings", "Composition & Addressing" pane.